bonitasoft/bonita-doc/md/access-control-api.md

 # Access control API

  ::: info
- **Note:** This API is only available in Entreprise, Efficiency and Performance editions.
+ **Note:** This API is only available in Enterprise, Efficiency and Performance editions.
  :::

 ## BDM